I. What is data replication software?

 IV.
 Modes of data replication

-Data replication software can operate in one or a combination of a scheduled, on-demand, or real-time modes.
+Data replication software can operate in one or a combination of scheduled, on-demand, or real-time modes.
 EnduraData EDpCloud supports all these modes.

 A. Scheduled file replication